klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S03_CPUs_accelerator_features.md

 influence CPU instruction sets.
 IBM has added matrix instructions for both AI and linear algebra (the latter requiring single and double precision floating point) to the POWER10 processor.
-Intel has already some instructions in some CPUs but only for low-precision inference, but will add a new instruction set extension called AMX in Sapphire Rapids, a server CPU that should come out in late 2022 or early 2023.
-It is still only meant for AI applications, supporting 4 and 8-bit integers and Googles bfloat16 data format.
+Intel had already some instructions in some CPUs but only for low-precision inference, but really jumped upon this with a new instruction set extension called AMX launched with the Sapphire Rapids server CPUs that came out in 2023.
+It is still only meant for AI applications, supporting 8-bit integers and Googles bfloat16 data format.
+A later version, for the 2024 Granite Rapids processor, also supports FP16.
 Similarly the ARM V9-A instruction set adds Scalable Matrix Extensions to the architecture.
 As is the case for Intel, these extensions are also aimed at AI applications, supporting 8-bit integer and bfloat16 data formats.